SierraRhodes/NomadCraft.Solution/README.md

 * _Install .NET 6_
 * _clone the repository_
-* _Navigate to 'TravelPlanner.Solution' directory in your terminal_
+* _Navigate to 'NomadCraft.Solution' directory in your terminal_
 * _Open the project in any text editor/ VSCode preferably_
 * _Commit changes to your respository_
 * _Create a new file called appsettings.json_